-Douglas Graham, Managing Director, joined IGI in January 2015 after serving for nearly three years at the White House.
+Douglas Graham, Senior Managing Director, joined IGI in January 2015 after serving for nearly three years at the White House.
 As the Vetting Advisor to the Office of Presidential Personnel, Graham helped manage the White House’s vetting operation for Presidential appointments.
 In this role, he participated in the vetting of President Barack Obama’s second term Cabinet appointments and advised the White House on the public policy and political implications of numerous appointments.
 Graham was also involved in vetting candidates for all federal agencies, including the Departments of Defense, State, Homeland Security, Energy, Commerce, Justice and Treasury.

 Prior to working in the White House, Graham spent nearly four years at the consulting firm New Partners.
 As a senior manager, he supervised research accounts and consulted for successful mayoral, state legislative, gubernatorial, and U.S. Senatorial campaigns.
 Graham was also involved in successful public and government relations campaigns on behalf of technology companies, a national sporting league, non-profits, and interest groups.